WHATS HOT

 Silvia Elastin Ampoules in Pregnancy

-can cause due to the increased stretching that occurs during this .
-Stretch marks are more likely to occur in women who are pregnant at an older age, as the skin’s elasticity begins to decrease with age.
+can cause due to the increased skin stretching that occurs during this .
+Stretch marks are more likely to occur in women who are at an older age, as the skin’s elasticity begins to decrease with age.
 This is because elastin, the protein that gives skin its elasticity, decreases as we get older.
 Stretch marks are also a concern for women who may become pregnant in the future, as they are more likely to occur in subsequent pregnancies.
 Therefore, it is important for all women to be aware of the potential for stretch marks and take steps to prevent them.

 ELASTIN